At a Glance

 Project Description

-In 2014, a group of conservation organizations, along with federal, state, and local partners, completed the acquisition of 570 acres of agricultural land along the Rio Grande and began transforming it into the Southwest’s first urban wildlife refuge.
-Located a few miles south of downtown Albuquerque, the Valle de Oro National Wildlife Refuge is restoring riparian wetland habitat, ecological function, cultural connection, public accessibility, and environmental stewardship to a site located immediately adjacent to the nearby Isleta Pueblo community.
+In 2014, a group of conservation organizations and federal, state, and local partners acquired 570 acres of agricultural land along the Rio Grande and transformed it into the Southwest’s first urban wildlife refuge.
+The Valle de Oro National Wildlife Refuge restored riparian wetland habitat, ecological function, cultural connection, public access, and stewardship to a site adjacent to the Isleta Pueblo community.
+The Refuge provides residents of this dense urban region with opportunities to encounter and enjoy nature.
+One such opportunity is the Refuge’s LEED-certified visitor center and its wetland habitat.

 Details